Faizu123/website-1/README.md

 # Deploying Changes

-_**Note:** Before deploying, please preview the site and make sure that everything looks correct!
+_**important Note:** Before deploying, please preview the site and make sure that everything looks correct!
 Additionally, when you run the `git status` command below, please make sure the changes are sane._